labomics/MetaLogo/docs/Alignment.md

 ![bha](../pngs/bha.PNG)

-However, we should consider the entropy of vectors when we meaure similarity based on probabilities.
+However, we should consider the entropy of vectors when we measure similarity based on probabilities.
 If one probability vector is [['A',0.25],['T',0.25],['G',0.25],['C',0.25]], which means on this position, each base have a 1/4 frequency.
 In this scenario, bases are randomly distributed here on this position.
 Two vectors like this could get a high similarity, which means no conservation at all.
 Thus, we adjust Bhattacharyya coefficient by considering entropy of vector to it.
 Below is codes for entropy adjusted Bhattacharyya coefficient.

 ![adjusted_bc](../pngs/adjusted_bc.PNG)